option26/quarantine-hero/README.md

 Setup Authentication, the method is `Email and Password`.

-Now you can add a firebase App to your project, more precisely a `Web App`.
+Now you can add a Firebase App to your project, more precisely a `Web App`.
 Once created, you can edit and download the specific configuration of your app.
 This configuration contains API keys, backend URLs, and so on.

 Please update the `firebaseConfig.jsx` file in the `src` folder of this project, to connect your local instance with your specific backend.

 ### Local Backend Setup

-Even though the free firebase plan is ok for development, it has its downsides.
+Even though the free Firebase plan is ok for development, it has its downsides.
 The following feature does not work with this plan: `scheduled firebase function`.

 However, since we use it in production we need to comment out the following line of code: